propppctl(1) ProL2TP Manual propppctl(1)

 and receive events from propppd.
 The variables and values are

-tiate a connection until a valid LCP packet is received from the
+initiate a connection until a valid LCP packet is received from

 sync Use synchronous HDLC serial encoding instead of asynchronous.